alphagov/inside-government-admin-guide/organisations-groups/feature-documents-home-page.md

 title: How to publish content / Feature documents on your home page
 ---

+Please note this manual is a draft version and will be revised shortly.

-## Feature documents on your home page
+# Feature documents on your home page

 Feature documents with photos on your home page to draw attention to current stories or important publications or announcements.